-As of 2023, it’s either magnetic tape running at 15 IPS, an excellent vinyl playback system, or the best hi-resolution digital files played back through seriously good DACs.
+As of 2025, it’s still either magnetic tape running at 15 IPS, an excellent vinyl playback system, or hi-resolution digital files played back through serious DACs.

 People are often upset to learn that their favourite digital files were originally recorded onto analog tape, but there is more obscuring of the provenance of digital files than just about anywhere else in hi-fi.
 Why?
 Because there is money to be made by people NOT understanding this point.
 Do I need to mention the Mofi lawsuit to jog people’s memories..?